Arenaa/Arenaa/README.md

+Hi there!

-I am a NLP/Dl researcher who is interested in conversational AI.
-I’m currently focusing on Deep Reinforcement learning and also conducting a deep-dive research on in-context learning, looking for collaborate on research project about Instruction tunned large language models and their applications.
+I'm a NLP/DL researcher with a passion for conversational AI.
+My current research focus is on Deep Reinforcement Learning, which involves training agents to make decisions based on rewards and punishments.
+Additionally, I'm conducting a deep-dive research on diffusion models and their applications in natural language processing, computer vision.

+I'm always looking for opportunities to collaborate on research projects related to these areas.
+If you're interested in working together or have any questions about my research, please don't hesitate to get in touch!

 <!---